openstack/kolla/doc/source/admin/image-building.rst

 mechanism which allows operators to customise the Dockerfiles used to generate Kolla images.

-This offers a lot of flexibility on how images are built, e.g. installing extra packages as part of the build, tweaking settings, installing plugins, and numerous other capabilities.
+This offers a lot of flexibility on how images are built, for example, installing extra packages as part of the build, tweaking settings, installing plugins, and numerous other capabilities.
 Some of these examples are described in more detail below.

 Generic Customisation
 ---------------------